yehoshuasandler/lovelacejs/README.md

     }

 # Notes
 This library is in its early stages, and improvements are to come.
 The main priority being speed and readability when using the options in these classes.
 Extra features are not the priority, but will be worked on.
 Adding features is agains the philosophy of this project however.
-Dmein is to be a powerful building block to making dynamic and programatic data mutation.
+Lovelacejs is to be a powerful building block to making dynamic and programatic data mutation.
 It is to be a tool to help craft software, not a wall that gets in the way of work.

 If you have any questions or issues please open one up or reach out to me at `joshua@jshoemaker.dev`